Retail Media Networks: what they are, how they work, and why they matter in 2026

 As data privacy remains paramount, secure data collaboration methods like data clean rooms are becoming standard in retail media.
 Clean rooms allow retailers and advertisers to share and match data in a privacy-compliant way, attributing ad exposures to purchases without leaking personal information.

-Retail media networks will likely offer built-in clean room solutions for advertisers, allowing brands to upload customer data to compare with retailer data and find overlaps without violating privacy.
+Retail media networks will increasingly offer built-in clean room solutions for advertisers, allowing brands to upload customer data to compare with retailer data and find overlaps without violating privacy.
 This improves multi-touch attribution, answering questions like whether a TV ad plus an on-site ad both contributed to a sale.
 Clean rooms will support advanced targeting such as creating custom audience segments combining brand and retailer insights.

 ⚡ Privacy-enhancing technologies like data clean rooms are not optional add-ons but foundational infrastructure for retail media's next phase, enabling measurement and collaboration without compromising consumer trust.